 CH4(g) + H2O → H2(g) + CO(g)

 According to Le Chatteleir principle, the production of ammonia is favoured by high pressure and low temperature.
-The Haber process is typically carried out at pressures between 200 and 400 atmospheres and temperature of 500oC.
+The Haber process is typically carried out at pressures between 200 and 400 atmospheres and at temperature of 500oC.
 In the commercial production of ammonia, NH3 is continuously removed as it is produced.
 Removing the products causes more nitrogen and hydrogen to combine according to Le Chatelier’s principle.

 The reaction is a reversible reaction.
 However, the reaction is affected by changes in temperature, pressure and catalyst used mainly in the composition of the equilibrium mixture, the rate of the reaction and the economics of the whole process.